 Not all that long ago, the only type of salt you could find on the shelf at the grocery store was standard table salt.
 Now you can find this necessary spice in a dozen different varieties and colors.
 One type that has recently started gaining popularity in the US is Himalayan black salt.
+Since we know the Himalayan region as a part of India, it can also be called Indian black salt.

 If you’ve come across this funky-smelling purplish salt for the first time, then you probably have a few questions, starting with, what is Himalayan black salt and how the heck do you use it?